db7/tikl/README.md

 from `key = value` pairs in the config file.
 For example, `cc = cc -O2 -g` in `tinl.conf` makes `%cc` available inside `RUN:` lines.
 Use `-b DIR` if you need `%b` to land somewhere other than `bin/`.

+### Handling flakes and expected failures

+- `ALLOW_RETRIES: N` gives each `RUN:` step up to `N + 1` attempts. tinl reruns a failing command until it succeeds or the allowance is exhausted, logging each retry when it happens.
+- `XFAIL:` marks a test as an expected failure. tinl reports `[XFAIL]` when a step fails (or times out) and considers the test successful.
+If every step passes instead, the run is flagged as `[XPASS]` and fails overall so the stale expectation gets noticed.
+Add an optional reason after the colon for context.

 ## Options refresher